 CSR’s suite of business services appeals to our resellers within the information destruction, medical waste, alarm, security and software industries… providing synergy with their core services.
 Drawing experience from both past and present partnerships, CSR’s business development team works with our channel partners to seamlessly integrate cogent solutions into your product offering.
 We’ve continually helped elevate businesses within these verticals to become Data Privacy Solution Providers.

-Would a partnership with CSR could be right for your company?
+Would a partnership with CSR be right for your company?
 See more below for CSR’s approach into our current active industries.

 Companies that specialize in information destruction have never been more in demand.
 Active business files typically grow about 25% each year according to PRISM.
 At the same time, 30% of paperwork is useless, and nearly 40% of photocopies are unnecessary.
 The data-filled paperwork piles up, and companies need a safe way to dispose of it.